LuyenLe3333/Lab-3/README.md

 # Student Mileage Report from UAFS - lle00Lab3
-This Java application calculates the total number of miles I will drive during the semester based on the number of class periods and the distance from UAFS.
+This Java project calculates the total number of miles I will drive during the semester based on the number of class periods and the distance from UAFS.

 ## Features
 - Calculates the total miles driven for the semester